DCASE-REPO/DESED_task/recipes/dcase2021_task4_baseline/README.md

 These scripts assume your data is in `../../data` folder in DESED_task directory.
 If your data is in another path you have to change corresponding `data` keys in YAML configuration file in `conf/sed.yaml` with your paths.
+Also note that this script will create additional resampled folders for the data (from 44kHz to 16kHz) so you it must run with write permissions on the folder where your data is.

 Hyperparameters can be changed in the YAML file (e.g. lower or higher batch size).
 And a different configuration YAML can be used in each run using `--conf_file="confs/sed_2.yaml`